TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: LLM Prompt

 Decompose the task into logical stages that represent a typical, efficient workflow a user would follow within \llmplaceholder{SOFTWARE}.
 Focus on the major distinct phases, moving from initial setup/preparation towards finalization/review.
 Aim for a reasonable number of stages that capture the core workflow without excessive granularity.
 Also, extract domain concepts relevant to each workflow stage.
 For each domain concepts, provide a concise, straightforward explanation for a human to easily understand. \textbf{OUTPUT REQUIREMENTS:}

 Provide the output as a numbered list.
 Each list item must represent a distinct workflow stage and include: A concise \textbf{Stage Name}.
 A brief, one-sentence \textbf{Stage Description} clarifying the purpose of the stage. \textbf{Domain Concepts} related to the stage.
 A concise, straightforward \textbf{Concept Explanation} explaining the concept.
-The output must be structured following the EXAMPLE OUTPUT FORMAT. \textbf{EXAMPLE OUTPUT FORMAT:}